zgompert/ChumashWGSmapping/README.md

 # ChumashWGSmapping
 Genomic analyses of color and survival in a selection experiment for Timema chumash based on whole genome sequence data

 # Data

-The DNA sequence data for this project are in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/t_chumash_wgs/`.
-There are two batches of data: batch 1 = 192 samples, batch 2 = 288 samples (some of the latter are not part of the mapping and selection experiment).
+The DNA sequence data for this project are in two places.
+The first two batches are in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/t_chumash_wgs/`: batch 1 = 192 samples, batch 2 = 288 samples (some of the latter are not part of the mapping and selection experiment).
 See [Nosil et al. 2020](https://www.proquest.com/docview/2473271380?pq-origsite=gscholar&fromopenview=true&sourcetype=Scholarly%20Journals) ([Nosil2020.pdf](https://github.com/user-attachments/files/17368867/Nosil2020.pdf)) for our analyses of GBS data from this same experiment.
+The data from the 3rd batch are in `/uufs/chpc.utah.edu/common/home/gompert-group5/data/TchumJan2025/`.
+Batch 3 includes 541 additioanl *T. chumash*

 **batch 1:** These samples were sequenced by GeT (Genotoul) and delivered July 2024.
 The IDs are at the start of the file names (Tchum-XXX, where XXX denotes the digits after 19_ in the actual file names).
 There are two files each of forward and reverse reads for each stick insect.

 **batch 2:** These samples were sequenced by GeT (Genotoul) and delivered October 2024.
 The IDs are again at the start of the file name but here are either 19_XXX (the actual ID we use) or GR806-XX for the non-experimental stick insects.

+**batch 3:** These samples were sequenced by GeT (Genotoul) and delivered January 2025.
+The IDs are again at the start of the file name but here are either 15_XXX.
+These are all non-experimental *T. chumash* from natural populations.
+The population information is in `/uufs/chpc.utah.edu/common/home/gompert-group5/data/TchumJan2025/sample_sp_loc_host.dsv'.
+The GR806-XX samples from batch 2 go with these individuals (i.e., they add to this data set).

 The experimental data (color and survival) are in the 2019_Tchumash* files in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/t_chumash_wgs/`.